 How Does SSL Offloading Work?

-To separate the functioning of the SSL security certificate, SSL offloading devices are used, which help to free the server by alleviating the processes of encryption and decryption.
+SSL offloading devices are used to separate the function of the SSL security certificate.
+This helps to free the server by alleviating the processes of encryption and decryption.
 This is done using a different SSL proxy device stationed between the server and the browser.

 ASIC processor, as stated above, is that SSL offloading device that functions as a load balancer (proxy server).
 These processors are designed in such a way that they secure the SSL protocol and it is functioning, thus lessening the burden on the servers.

-In SSL offloading, the client sends the encrypted data to the load balancer, which decrypts the information and sends the plain text to the server.
+During SSL offloading, the client sends the encrypted data to the load balancer and decrypts the information.
+Also, send the plain text to the server.

-This offloading device also inspects the network traffic by blocking suspicious traffic before sending any data to the server.
+This offloading device also inspects the network traffic by blocking suspicious traffic.

 Some top-load balancers are Kemp LoadMaster, Citrix ADC, Nginx, etc.